 How does it work?

-An FSC accredited certification body will audit a sample of members and carry out a risk assessment of the entire group scheme, rather than auditing each individual forest owner.
+An FSC accredited certification body will audit a sample of group scheme members and carry out a risk assessment of the entire group scheme, rather than auditing each individual forest owner.

 A group co-ordinator will need to be assigned to ensure that all members of the group are using systems that meet the FSC requirements.

-Note: In the case of Group Resource Manager schemes, the resource manager will be the group co-ordinator.
+Note: In the case of resource manager group schemes, the resource manager will be the group co-ordinator.

 Can I join a forest management group scheme?